snastase/neuroscout-docs/_sources/cli/intro.md

 [Singularity](https://sylabs.io/singularity/) containers are a great solution for High Performance Computing (HPC) environments, where _Docker_ cannot typically be used due to more tightly controlled [user privileges](https://researchcomputing.princeton.edu/support/knowledge-base/singularity).

 First, check with your HPC administrator that _Singularity_ is available for use.
 If so, follow our guide on [](singularity.md) in the offical [Neuroscout Docs](https://neuroscout.org/docs).

-### Google Colab

-To try Neuroscout without using any local resources, follow our interactive guide to [](Neuroscout_CLI_Colab_Demo.ipynb).

-Google Colab allows you to execute Jupyer Notebooks for free, using two CPUs for several hours.
-This should be sufficient for individual Neuroscout analyses.
-A small demonstration can be run live in ~15 mins.

 ### Manually prepared environment using pip